hiphoss/CS-255/README.md

 Reflection

-So, the DriverPass project was about building a system where students could schedule their driving tests and instructors could manage everything easily.
+The DriverPass project was about building a system where students could schedule their driving tests and instructors could manage everything easily.
 The idea was to make the whole thing simple and smooth for both sides.

 I think I did a pretty good job turning what the client wanted into a design that makes sense.
 Everything important was covered, and the diagrams help show how it would all work.